Beef and Pork Ragu

 - 11.Add the sliced onions to the pot with a pinch of salt to help draw out the water and sauté until the onions are tender.

-- 12.Add the chopped garlic with the sprigs of thyme and rosemary and stir.
+- 12.Add the chopped garlic and anchovy with the sprigs of thyme and rosemary and stir.

 - 13.Add tomato paste and sauté until it turns dark.